 After completion of the course work requirements, each candidate for the Ph.D. degree must assemble and defend a Ph.D. portfolio.
 Students must have a 3.3 cumulative grade point average to proceed to the portfolio stage.
-Students must fill out an "Application for Admission to Candidacy" with the Graduate Secretary no later than the first week of the semester in which their portfolio is to be assembled and defended.
+In the first week of the semester in which their portfolio is to be assembled, students should notify the Graduate Secretary their intention to defend their portfolio.
 At this point, the student's records will be checked to ensure that the student has completed all course, field, and language requirements.
-(The completed Application for Admission to Candidacy will be held by the Graduate Secretary and submitted later, after the portfolio has been successfully defended.)